 Your website copy is no different.
-Old blogs, articles and web pages that have been left lying dormant for years without the slightest copy change will not only be putting clients off but will also be hampering your websites overall web score and in turn rankings.
+Old blogs, articles and web pages that have been left lying dormant for years without the slightest copy change will not only be putting clients off but will also be hampering your website’s overall web score and in turn rankings.
 You have to ditch old copy and replace it with new and engaging content.

 # 1. Optimise your website content.
 Make sure that your web page is optimised correctly for your main keywords.
 Look at the titles and descriptions to make sure they are still relevant.
 Perhaps you have forgotten about a special you have on last year and it’s still on the site.
 Things like this can really bring a web page down so you need to keep the keywords updated.
 This is all ‘on page’ web stuff but it will keep the page fresh.

 # 4. Do 1 page per week.
-If the task sounds too large I suggest do this in small steps at 1 per week.
+If the task sounds too large I suggest doing this in small steps at 1 per week.
 Don’t look at the whole picture rather take 1 blog or page at a time and spend say 20-30 minutes on it.
-Once you get the hang of it you will find that some pages only need a couple of words updates.
+Once you get the hang of it you will find that some pages only need a couple of word updates.
 It may be easier than you think.

 The advantage of reviving new copy is that you really don’t have to think of new topics to write about.
 Finding new blog topics can be really hard work (the more you write the more they all seem to sound the same and you end up becoming very repetitive).
-They are already there and have worked well for you in the past so why not just revive it with a bit of TLC and save yourself a lot of time at the computer.
+They are already there and have worked well for you in the past so why not just revive it with a bit of TLC and save yourself a lot of time at the computer?